Herbert Ferber

-Herbert Ferber (1906 – 1991) was an American Abstract Expressionist, sculptor and painter, and a "driving force of the New York School."
+Herbert Ferber (April 30, 1906 – August 20, 1991) was an American painter and sculptor.
+He is an abstract expressionist and is considered a vital member of the New York School."

 Background

 Herbert Ferber Silvers was born on April 30, 1906, in New York City.
 In 1923, he began studies in both sciences and humanities at the College of the City of New York (now City College of New York or CCNY) from; in 1927, he received a BS from jointly from CCNY and Columbia University.
 In 1927, he took night classes in sculpture through 1930 at the Beaux-Arts Institute of Design ("affiliated in a kind of loose way with the Beaux Arts in Paris," Ferber later recalled) and then studied for six months at the National Academy of Design.
 That summer, he was awarded a scholarship to work at The Louis Comfort Tiffany Foundation in Oyster Bay, New York.
 In 1930, he graduated in oral and dental surgery at Columbia.